 - A metal roof will not increase the risk of lightning striking your house.
 If lightning does hit your house, your metal roof will disperse the energy safely throughout the structure.

 - They are not noisier than other types of roofing.
-If it’s installed over solid sheathing, a metal roof will make no more noise than an asphalt roof.
+If installing over solid sheathing, a metal roof will make no more noise than an asphalt roof.

 - They are not susceptible to rust.
-The metals are coated with either premium G-90 galvanizing or an anti-corrosion aluminum/zinc coating.
+Either premium G-90 galvanizing or an anti-corrosion aluminum/zinc coating covers the metal.

 - Metal roofs do not dent easily.
 They can withstand hail, high winds, and heavy snow.